shivankit1210/content_management_tool/README.md

 # content_management_tool
-Task of my Internship with Bharat intern
+This is task 1 of my Internship with Bharat intern
+I use HTML, CSS, and JavaScript For Front-end Development.
+I use Visual Studio Code as my IDE.